 Of course, the chip manufacturers themselves would eventually move to exploit the current situation.
 This is most evident with the release of the RX 6600 XT and RX 6600 for AMD, the RTX 3070 Ti, 3080 Ti, 2060 12GB, and the mind-boggling RTX 2050 mobile for Nvidia.
 All given a paper MSRP that is already marked up for the AiB partners, distributors, retailers, and scalpers to mark up even more.

-Possibility that GPU Prices Will Never Become Be Normal Again
+Possibility That GPU Prices Will Never Become Normal Again

 While hopeful people still speak of the current GPU crisis as just another phase, much like the regular peaks and lows of memory modules year after year, there is an actual probability that this will be our “new normal”.

-Further supporting the observation that Nvidia and AMD can just control prices willy-nilly at this point is the complete lack of attention for the entry-level discrete GPU market over the past two years.
-Instead of releasing a 50/500-tier card by the end of an 8-month release stint for a new architecture like they always do, GPU chip-makers opted to introduce increasingly higher and higher tiers of cards.
+Further supporting the observation that Nvidia and AMD can just control prices willy-nilly at this point is the lack of attention for the entry-level discrete GPU market over the past two years.
+While the global semiconductor shortage does play a role, 50/500-tier cards such as the 6500 XT and RTX 3050 are extremely overpriced for the lackluster performance they provide.

-The final coffin on the nail for this particularly grim assessment is that GPU chip makers and AiB partners no longer look at gamers and graphics professionals as their primary customer base.
+The final nail in the coffin for this particularly grim assessment is that GPU chip makers and AiB partners no longer look at gamers and graphics professionals as their primary customer base.
 An MSI subsidiary has been caught red-handed offloading scalped RTX 3080s and 3090s on eBay.
 Sapphire, Powercolor, and XFX deals tons of GPUs in bulk to crypto mining farms.
 Nvidia themselves tried to market the exorbitantly expensive and architecturally outdated RTX 2060 12GB to “relieve supply issues”, despite not even being optimized for either gaming or mining.

 And that, my friends, is just the tip of the iceberg.
 If you have been monitoring the situation as often as some disillusioned enthusiasts did, you are bound to see tons more news related to this very depressing period in PC building history.
 We haven’t even mentioned the content creation circles that have also been badly affected by this GPU price inflation.